ROYBRUNO81/Weather-App/ReadMe.md

 # WeatherApp

 ## Overview
-WeatherApp is a simple iOS application built with SwiftUI and SwiftData that allows users to:
-1. Search for a location by name (city, address, etc.).
+The weatherApp is a simple iOS application, built with SwiftUI and SwiftData that allows users to search for a location by name (city, address, etc.) and display current and 12-hour forecast weather data for that location.
-2. Retrieve its exact latitude and longitude via the Nominatim geocoding API.
-3. Display current and 12-hour forecast weather data for that location using the Open-Meteo weather API.
-4. Mark/unmark locations as Favorites, which are stored persistently on the device.

 ## Features
 - **Home Screen**:
-  - **Search Field**: Enter a location name (e.g., "Philadelphia", "London", "New Jersey").
+  - **Search Field**: Enter a location name.
   - **OK Button**: Triggers geocoding.
 If a matching location is found, navigates to the detail screen to display the weather.
-  - **Favorites List**: Displays saved locations (including name, temperature, precipitation probability).
+  - **Favorites List**: Displays saved locations and other details including name, temperature, precipitation probability (ppt), and precipitation - (PPT).
 Tapping a favorite shows its detailed forecast screen.

 - **Detail Screen**:
-  - **Location Name**: Shows a formatted address (city/state) from the geocoding API, not just the raw input.
+  - **Location Name**: Shows a formatted address (city/state) from the geocoding API.
-  - **Current Weather**: Displays current temperature (`°F`) and precipitation probability.
+  - **Current Weather**: Displays current temperature (`°F`), precipitation probability (ppt),  and precipitation - (PPT).
   - **12-Hour Forecast**: Lists the hourly temperature and precipitation probability.
   - **Favorite/Unfavorite Button**: Toggles whether the location is stored in the Favorites list.